Skandha: Eighteen dhātus

+These dhātus can be arranged into six triads, each triad composed of a sense object, a sense organ, and sense consciousness.

 In Theravada Abhidhamma

 The Early Buddhist schools developed detailed analyses and overviews of the teachings found in the sutras, called Abhidharma.
 Each school developed its own Abhidharma.
-The best-known nowadays is the Theravāda Abhidhamma, but the Sarvāstivāda Abhidharma was historically very influential, and has been preserved partly in the Chinese Āgama.
+The best-known is the Theravāda Abhidhamma, but the Sarvāstivāda Abhidharma was historically very influential, and has been preserved partly in the Chinese Āgama.

 Six sense bases

-The internal and external sense bases together form the "six sense bases."
+The internal and external sense bases together form the "six sense bases".
 In this description, found in texts such as Salayatana samyutta, the coming together of an object and a sense-organ results in the arising of the corresponding consciousness.

-According to Bhikkhu Bodhi, the Theravada tradition teaches that the six sense bases accommodate "all the factors of existence", it is "the all", and "apart from which nothing at all exists," and "are empty of a self and of what belongs to the self".
+According to Bhikkhu Bodhi, the Theravada tradition teaches that the six sense bases accommodate "all the factors of existence"; it is "the all", and "apart from which nothing at all exists", and "are empty of a self and of what belongs to the self".

-The suttas themselves don't describe this as an alternative of the skandhas; it is in the Abhidhamma, striving to "a single all-inclusive system" that the five aggregates and the six sense bases are explicitly connected:
+The suttas do not describe this as an alternative of the skandhas.
+The Abhidhamma, striving to "a single all-inclusive system", explicitly connects the five aggregates and the six sense bases: